-Need to build guidelines and if required, red lines for Indo-Pacific: outgoing US envoy Juster
+Need to build guidelines and if required, red lines for Indo-Pacific: Outgoing US Envoy

-Need to build guidelines and if required, red lines for Indo-Pacific: Juster

 New Delhi, Jan 05: Emphasising the need to build guidelines and if necessary, "red lines" for the Info-Pacific region, outgoing US Ambassador to India Ken Juster said on Tuesday that such an endeavor would enable all countries in the region to prosper.